itsmikeeng/AllowClipboard/README.md

 # AllowClipboard
 Chrome Extension that allows clipboard read and write without user interaction.
+Normally Chrome does not allow JavaScript access to the Clipboard without a user interaction (e.g. click).
+AllowClipboard extension can be useful in situations where clipboard access is needed out of band, such as during a mehtod call from the server.

 # Overview
 This project is written primarily in TypeScript using Visual Studio 2013.
 TypeScript files are compiled to JavaScript and placed in the AllowClipboardExtension folder of the project folder.